Notice to Exporters

 7.3 Accessing the global portion of the US import TRQ

-7.3.1 Exports of sugar-containing products entering the United States under the global portion of the US import TRQ also require shipment-specific export permits.
-These permits are issued by DFAIT on a first-come, first served basis to residents of Canada.
-Export permits issued for shipments under the global portion of the US import TRQ must not be presented with the entry documents to US Customs.
+7.3.1 Exports of sugar-containing products entering the United States under the global portion of the US import TRQ do not require shipment-specific export permits.

 7.4 How to Apply for a Permit